cnorm35/bridgetown-blog/src/_posts/purple_cow_era.md

 title: Entering my Purple Cow Era
 date:   2024-03-27 16:54:46 -0500
 category: personal development
-excerpt: "Purple Cows are head turners.
-I'm not here to talk about what a purple cow is, I'm here to talk about why that's the best fit for my current era."
+excerpt: "Purple Cows are head-turners.
+I'm not here to talk about what a purple cow is, I'm here to talk about why that's the best description for my current era and how it's driving my focus."
 author: cody
 ---